benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- In this case of our "perfect" library the "focus on the user" principle still applies too
+- In this case of our "perfect" library the "focus on the user" principle still applies
   * Except, this time the "user" **is** the developer
-- The library should provide the functionality it's designed to provide
+- Obviously, the library should provide the functionality it's designed to provide
-  * In a well thought out API
+  * And in a well thought out API
-  * I **won't** be talking about any of that today
+  * But I **won't** be talking about any of that today
 - Everything else related to the repo has to also enable developers to build better user experiences
-  * It's all the "other stuff" that we'll be talking about today
+  * It's all that "other stuff" that we'll be talking about today
+  * Which I believe is equally important 😄

 =====